-In accordance with the applicable statutes and the regulations governing the consulidated plan regulations, the jurisdiction certifies that:
+In accordance with the applicable statutes and the regulations governing the consolidated plan regulations, the jurisdiction certifies that:

-Affirmatively Further Fair Housing -- The jurisdiction will affirmatively further fair housing.
+Affirmatively Further Fair Housing -- The jurisdiction will affirmatively further fair boosting.

-Uniform Relocation Act and Anti-displacement and Relocation Plan -- It will comply with the acquisition and relocation requirements of the Uniform Relocation Assistance and Rtal Property Acquisition Policies Act of 1970, as amended, (42 U.S.C.
-4501-4655) and implementing regulations at 49 CFR Part 24.
-It has in effect and is following a residential anti-displacement and telocation assistance plan required under the Policies and POR Part 42 in connection with any activity assisted with fonding under the Coamenity Development Block Grant or HOME programs.
+Uniform Relocation Act and Anti-displacement and Relocation Plan -- It will comply with the acquisition and relocation requirements of the Uniform Relocation Assistance and Real Property Acquisition Pulicies Act of 1970, as attended, (42 U.S.C.
+4601-4655) and implementing regulations at 49.
+CFR Part 24.
+It has in effect and is following a residential anti-displacement and relocation assistance plan required under 24 CFR Part 42 in connection with any activity assisted with funding under the Community Development Block Grant of HOME programs.

-Anti-Lobbying -- To the best of the jurisdiction's knowledge and belief:
+Auti-Lobbying -- To the best of the jurisdiction's knowledge and belief:

-1. No Tederal appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any egency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any bederal contract, the making of any Federal grant, the making of any federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or mudification of any Federal contract, grant, loan, or cooperative agreement;
+1. No Federal appropriated funds have been pald or will be paid, by or on behalf of it.
+Io any person for influencing or utempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of any agency.
+The matrix of any effect of a Member of Congress in connection, with the awarding of any Federal contrast, the making of any Federal grant, the making of any Federal kean, the entering into all my cooperative agreement; and the extension, communication, renewal, amendment, or modification of any Federal contrast, grant, loan, or cooperative agreement:

-2. If any funds other than Federal appropriated funds have been puid or will be paid to any person for influencing or attempting to influence on officer or employee of any agency, a Member of Congress, an officer or employee of a Member of Congress in connection with this Federal contract, grant, loan, or congectative agreement, it will complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions; and
+2. If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence as officer or employee of any agency, a Member of Congress, an officer or employee of Congress, an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LLL, "Disclosure From to Report Lobbybag," in accordance with its instructions; and

-3. It will require that the language of paray/sph 1 and 2 of this anti-lobbying certification be included in the award documents for all subawards at all fiers (including subcontracts, subgrants, and contracts under grants, logis, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+3. It will require that the language of paragraph 1 and 2 of this anti-lobbying certification be included in the oward documents for all subawards at all theirs (including subcomments, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

-Authority of Jurisdiction - The consultated plan is nutlicrized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.
+Authority of Jurisdiction --The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for orbitalit is seeking funding, in accordance with applicable HUD regulations.

-Consistency with plan --'I he housing activities to be undertaken with Community Development Block Grant, HOME, Emergency Solutions Grant, and I lousing Opportunities for Persons With AIDS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.
+Consistency with plan --The bousing activities to be undertaken with Commonly Development Block Grant HOME.
+Emergency Solutions Grant, and Housing Opportunities for Persons With AtDS finds are consistent with the strategic plan in the jurisdiction's consolidated plan.

-Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
-1701a) and implementing regulations at 24 CFR Part 155.
+Section 3 -- it will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
+1701)) and unplementing regulations at 24 CER Part 135.